OpenVoter/soloseed/README.md

 [Somu on Crowd Supply](https://www.crowdsupply.com/solokeys/somu)

-By extending the SoloKey ecosystem, SoloSeed introduces a new paradigm: devices where your identity can live in your head, while keys remain hardware-protected during regular authentication.
+By extending the SoloKey ecosystem, SoloSeed introduces a new paradigm: devices where your identity can live in your head, while keys remain hardware protected during regular authentication.

 ---